 Our learners follow the regular mainstream CAPS curriculum, but our small class sizes allow our dedicated teachers and specialised therapists to build a personal relationship with each learner and help them in the classroom as needed.
-Thereby, we can accommodate each learner according to their unique mental or physical needs.
-We also arrange for additional one-on-one sessions in the remedial support centre when we notice that more in-depth assistance is needed.
+Thereby, we can accommodate each learner according to their unique needs.
+We also arrange for additional one-on-one sessions in the support centre when we notice that more in-depth assistance is needed.

 Our classrooms are designed to promote concentration and serenity, while our daily school times and schedules remain consistent throughout the year.
 Thereby, we create a great sense of security for learners prone to emotional or routine-related needs.
 We also minimise visual and tactile obstacles by considering the learning environment as a whole.
 Overhead lights are strategically placed, assessments are often printed on off-yellow paper rather than stark white paper, font sizes are often enlarged on assessments, and learners may apply for other assessment accommodations during exams.

 What is the difference between assisted learning and remedial learning?

 Remedial learning involves a tailored study path to address a learner’s specific difficulties and learners often remain in remedial learning throughout their school careers.
 Assisted learning, however, allows learners to gain immediate support while still following the traditional enhanced curriculum.
 For learners to benefit from assisted learning, they need to be able to maintain the basics of the mainstream curriculum with the support provided by the school.
 Learners who are unable to do so, would benefit more from remedial learning than assisted learning.

 How is assisted learning different from mainstream schooling?